benvgaming/Weiss-Schwarz-Stream-Overlay/README.md

 ![image](https://github.com/user-attachments/assets/b86d51ff-4f6f-4828-bcf0-51f130b432db)

-The function that loads the hexagonal card image only works for cards that exist in the card database on the official japanese Weiss Schwarz website.
+The script that loads the card image only works for japanese cards and english exclusive sets.
+If you input anything else or an invalid card code the script will default back to the shiyoko image.
-Why doesn't the english site work?
-Cuz the english website sucks. :)
+The function that loads the hex-image might take a while, because it has to cycle through all the possible url configurations on the english website and check if they're valid or not.

 Why are there 2 separate "New Game" buttons, 1 for each player?
 Cuz this is the first time I've worked with classes in python and I couldn't work out how to reset with a single button, so I put the "New Game" button into the same class as each player.